-The Company's residential mortgage loans are comprised of fixed-rate and variable-rate loans.
+The Company's securitized and un-securitized residential mortgage loans are comprised of fixed-rate and variable-rate loans.
 The Company purchases pools of residential mortgage loans through a select group of originators.
 Mortgage loans are designated as held for investment, recorded on trade date, and are carried at their principal balance outstanding, plus any premiums or discounts which are amortized or accreted over the estimated life of the loan, less allowances for loan losses.
-Loans are evaluated for credit losses.
-The Company has created an unallocated provision for loan losses estimated as a percentage of the remaining principal on the loans as of December 31, 2007 and March 31, 2008.
+Loans are evaluated for possible credit losses.
+The Company has created an unallocated provision for loan losses estimated as a percentage of the remaining principal on the loans.
 Management's estimate is based on historical experience of similarly underwritten loan pools.
-There were no specific losses as of either December 31, 2007 or March 31, 2008.
+There were no losses specifically allocated to loans as of June 30, 2008.
+Residential loan securitizations that are presented as securitized loans and securitized debt are reflected in the consolidated statements of financial condition and are accounted for as a financing pursuant to SFAS 140.